 User intent is the reason why people search for something on the internet.
-Since Google has got a lot smarter, one needs to shift focus to user experience and display results that can fulfill user intent.
+Since Google has got a lot smarter, one needs to shift focus to user experience and display results to fulfill user intent.
 Search intent is also essential for enhancing a website’s SEO.
 The main reasons why search intent matters for an SEO campaign are as follows:

 1. Fulfills the needs of the users

 Meeting the user intent helps in fulfilling the needs of the users.
-It also helps the users in obtaining information that they need.
+It also helps the users in obtaining the information that they need.
 This way, the content would even rank higher on search engines, and more people would be likely to see and engage with it.
 This would also help in increasing traffic to your site while improving the SEO ranking of the website.

 2. Boosts brand awareness

 Having relevant content can help your website ranking higher in the SERP.
-This helps in driving a greater number leads to the site.
+This helps in driving a greater number of leads to the site.
 This also ensures that more visitors spend time on your blog or website and get to know your brand.
 If more visitors learned about your brand, it would improve your brand image over time, and users would choose your brand over others.

 3. Potential leads go to a single source

 User intent is an important ranking factor when it comes to SEO.
-If you’re unable to provide the users with what they need, your SEO ranking will be affected, which can lead to fewer leads to your business.
+If you’re unable to provide the users with what they need, your SEO ranking will be affected, leading to fewer leads to your business.
 Thus, it is vital to ensure that a website and its content meet the user search intent.
 You can also take the help of an SEO agency if you’re unable to do it yourself.